-In terms of the national tourism sector, Amman is a dominant location, holding 75.2% of all direct employment in the sector.
-This is due to the attractive tourism environment and available infrastructure, such as hotels of different ratings, and especially the presence of 5-star hotels.
+Amman is dominant in terms of the national tourism sector, with 75.2% of all direct employment in the sector being located in Amman.
+This is made possible by the attractive tourism environment and infrastructure in the form of hotels of all categories, especially 5 starhotels.
 Main tourist attractions in Amman include the downtown, Roman amphitheatre, Amman citadel, Rainbow street, multiple museums and art galleries.